klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 > governance.vote("kip71.upperboundbasefee", 0)
 "Your vote is prepared.
 It will be put into the block header or applied when your node generates a block as a proposer.
 Note that your vote may be duplicate."
 ```

+**NOTE** The governance voting and its update are available regardless of the activation of the Magma hard fork.
+That is, the governance voting can be also done prior to the Magma hard fork activation.

 If the votes for updating the upper and lower bound of the gas price were successful, those changes will take effect after 2 istanbul epochs (An epoch has the value in block numbers).